-The Biden administration has revealed that the United States will finally be ending its nonsensical travel bans, instead replacing them with a new vaccination requirement for foreign visitors.
+Several weeks ago the Biden administration revealed that the United States will finally be ending its nonsensical travel bans, instead replacing them with a new vaccination requirement for foreign visitors.
 Furthermore, unvaccinated Americans who are traveling internationally will be required to undergo more testing.
-Let’s go over the details.

 United States will end blanket travel bans

-The United States’ current travel bans will be coming to an end as of early November 2021, instead replaced by a system that requires visitors to be vaccinated.
+As of November 8, 2021, the United States’ current travel bans will be coming to an end, as they’ll instead be replaced by a system that requires visitors to be vaccinated.

 For context, dating back as far as the spring of 2020, the United States has had a variety of travel bans in place during the pandemic, preventing non-Americans from entering the country if they’ve been in certain foreign countries in the past 14 days.
 We’ve seen bans against Brazil, China, India, the Schengen Zone, South Africa, and the United Kingdom, among other countries.
 These blanket bans will be no more starting in a few weeks.